bollu/ppsspp-help/input/index.md

 This is the standard mode.
 The PSP can render to any location in its VRAM and use as either the scanout buffer (what you see on the screen) or textures.
 Many games use this to implement special effects, or simply to implement 30fps (you need to show the same buffer twice).
 We simulate this by allocating an OpenGL FBO for every PSP framebuffer location.

-Note: This option is mandatory for many games, including __Grand Theft Auto Liberty City Stories__ and __Grand Theft Auto Vice City Stories__, which shows black screen without it.
+Note: This option is mandatory for many games, including __Grand Theft Auto Liberty City Stories__ and __Grand Theft Auto Vice City Stories__, which show black screen without it.

 __Non-buffered mode__